FoKss-LTS/PiHoleWidgets/README.md

 </div>

 # <ins>Licence</ins>
-Copyright (C) 2022.
-Reda ELFARISSI aka foxy999
+Copyright (C) 2022 - 2025.
+Reda ELFARISSI aka FoKss-LTS

 This program is free software: you can redistribute it and/or modify